-If you are unable to apply online, you must apply using a paper application form.
-You should also apply using a paper application if you are applying for a new school that has not yet received a unique number from the Department for Education.
-Please print a copy of the application form (CAF1) from our website or you can request a paper copy by contacting us on 0345 600 0981 (local rate).
+If you are unable to apply online, you must apply using a paper application (CAF1).
+Please print a copy of the paper application (CAF1) from our website or you can request a paper copy by contacting us on 0345 600 0981 (local rate).